HackYourFuture/React/week3/LESSONPLAN.md

 - Use `react-router-dom`
 - Render a different component for each route

-_After showing the example, hide your code and ask students to recreate the same thing_
+_After showing the example, hide your code and ask trainees to recreate the same thing_

 2. Server-side routing